Pomerania: Landscape

-Most of the region is coastal lowland, being part of the Central European Plain, but its southern, hilly parts belong to the Baltic Ridge, a belt of terminal moraines formed during the Pleistocene.
+Most of the region is coastal lowland, being part of the Central European Plain.
+Its southern, hilly parts belong to the Baltic Ridge, a belt of terminal moraines formed during the Pleistocene.
 Within this ridge, a chain of moraine-dammed lakes constitutes the Pomeranian Lake District.
 The soil is generally rather poor, sometimes sandy or marshy.

 The western coastline is jagged, with many peninsulas (such as Darß–Zingst) and islands (including Rügen, Usedom, and Wolin) enclosing numerous bays (Bodden) and lagoons (the biggest being the Lagoon of Szczecin).

 The eastern coastline is smooth. Łebsko and several other lakes were formerly bays, but have been cut off from the sea.
 The easternmost coastline along the Gdańsk Bay (with the Bay of Puck) and Vistula Lagoon, has the Hel Peninsula and the Vistula peninsula jutting out into the Baltic.

 Subregions

 The Pomeranian region has the following administrative divisions: